jarvis08/TIL/01_ComputerScience/03_CPP/cherno/01_Compile_Link.md

    #endif
    ```

-3. If a function's code is defined in other cpp file(file-2) and if you want to use the function in the file-1, you need to write **decoration** into the file-1
+3. If a function's code is defined in other cpp file(file-2) and if you want to use the function in the file-1, you need to write **decoration** into the file-1.
+If you use decoration, then **Linker** will link the files.

    ```cpp
    // main.cpp